-PS: several short stories in my book ‘Existences’ depict Ma as coach and role model.
-This poem is from my first poetry collection ‘Fragments’.
+PS: several short stories in my book ‘Existences’ depict my mother as coach and role model.
+The 2nd poem here is from my first poetry collection ‘Fragments’.

-Ma (Mahamaya Chowdhury) retired at the age of 60, twenty years ago at the end of Sept 2000, as Principal of a teachers training college in Kolkata – after a long career as lecturer in Gwalior – Jiwaji University, and then Delhi University for about 8 years each.
+Ma (Mahamaya Chowdhury) retired at the age of 60, at the end of Sept 2000, as Principal of a teachers training college in Kolkata – after a long career as lecturer in Gwalior – Jiwaji University, and then Delhi University for about 8 years each.

-Incidentally, just a couple of days back, while looking up her personal documents on Ma’s desk, I found the handwritten rough draft of a very pertinent speech now — Ma had made on the passing away of someone, as a college student in Gwalior — at the same institution that she went on to be a lecturer in the next year.
-The profound thoughts here reflect her spiritual perspectives even as a young woman.
-And ironically, perhaps what she would have wanted to say to me just now from the other world.
-I wrote the above poem in 2007…Even in her absence she doesn’t stop taking responsibility for my development …why didn’t she show me this speech nor did I find it till I needed it the most, and would grow from it.
+Incidentally, just after she passed a year ago, on Ma’s desk, I found the handwritten rough draft of a very pertinent speech now — Ma had made on the passing away of someone, as a college student in Gwalior — at the same institution that she went on to be a lecturer in the next year.

 As Shakespeare said, “This world is a stage and we all are actors and actresses.”
 So we must act our role well.

 I do not know whether we have acted our part well or not, that judgement is not in our hands – it’s unto your audience to decide.
-And as what standard of finished product are we going to be – the outer world will judge by seeing our work.
+And as to what standard of finished product we are going to be – the outer world will judge by seeing our work.

 This world is what we make and it is upto us to live to the standard.

 …it’s continued in more pages